Maine Arts Leadership Initiative - MALI

 The way we got feedback on our logic models at the end of the third day, was we created a larger than life replica on poster paper.
 See all those sticky notes?
 People walked around the auditorium where we’d hung them up, and left their input, thoughts, questions, and critiques.
 It was incredibly eye opening and insightful – especially with most of the insight coming from educators who use lesson plans and logic models on a regular basis.

 MALI is just the start for me.
 I am working on getting my name listed on the Maine Arts Commission website as a teaching artist.
-Once this happens, it is my hope that I will become an artist in residence at schools across the state.
+Once this happens, (update – it’s happened! check it out HERE) it is my hope that I will become an artist in residence at schools across the state.
 It is becoming more and more common place for school districts to supplement their arts education with teaching artists.
 There is grant money available for this very thing.

 I want to continue to broaden my horizons and apply/submit proposals to be a speaker at various conferences – especially NON art related… like the Brain Injury Association of America Maine state conference I just spoke at…more on that in future posts.